-Everything that occurs in their lives will come either directly from God’s hands or be gently sifted through His fingers.
+Everything that occurs in our lives will come either directly from God’s hands or be gently sifted through His fingers.

 By Dennis Rainey